-Brian Larkin, managing director of Evros Technology Group, launched the group’s Private and Managed Cloud platform, DigitalPlanet, as far back as 2010 and has seen a steady rise in Cloud adoption over the subsequent years.
+Brian Larkin, managing director of Evros Technology Group, launched the group’s Private Cloud and Managed Cloud Services, DigitalPlanet, as far back as 2010 and has seen a steady rise in Cloud adoption over the subsequent years.

 “When we launched DigitalPlanet back in 2010, we were met with many of the concerns at the time regarding data location and security.
 We had, and still have, a distinct advantage in that all our datacentres are located in Ireland and thus the data is protected by the Irish Data Protection Acts legislation,” said Larkin.